-A “natural” link profile is one that represents a good fit for your content, products and services.
-Essentially a profile that would exist even if search engines did not.
-In other words site owners are linking to and citing your content because it provides a valuable resource for their visitors.
+A “natural” link profile is one that represents a good fit for your content, products and services – and, crucially, includes links that are actually useful to both users and to your brand’s goals.
+Essentially, a natural backlink profile would exist even if search engines did not.
+In other words, site owners should be linking to and citing your content because it provides a valuable resource for their visitors.

 Is your content link-worthy?